FrontendMasters/react-enlightenment/what-is-react.md

 State typically gets involved when a component contains snapshots of information.
 In regards to our custom `<MyOption>` component, it's state is the currently selected text or the fact that no text is selected at all.
 Note that state will typically involved user events (i.e. mouse, keyboard, clipboard etc.. ) or network events (i.e. AJAX) and is the value used to determine when the UI needs to be re-rendered (i.e. when value changes re-render).

 State is typically found on the top most component which makes up a UI component.
 Using the React `getInitialState()` function we can set the default state of our component to `false` (i.e. nothing selected) by returning a state object when `getInitialState` is invoked (i.e. `return {selected: false};`).
 The `getInitialState` lifecycle method gets invoked once before the component is mounted.
-The return value will be used as teh intial value of `this.state`.
+The return value will be used as the initial value of `this.state`.

 I've update the code below accordingly to add state to the component.
 As I am making updates to the code, make sure you read the JavaScript comments which call attention to the changes in the code.